African heritage of presidents of the United States: Thomas Jefferson

-Vaughn and others claim Thomas Jefferson's mother Jane Randolph Jefferson was of mixed-race ancestry.
+Vaughn and others claim that Thomas Jefferson's mother Jane Randolph Jefferson was of mixed-race ancestry.
 The academic consensus does not support such claims.
-In her recent analyses of historical evidence about the Hemings and Jeffersons, for example, the scholar Annette Gordon-Reed makes no claim of African descent in the Randolph family.
+For example, in her recent analyses of historical evidence about the Hemings and Jeffersons, scholar Annette Gordon-Reed makes no claim of African descent in the Randolph family.

 Specifically, Vaughn says, "The chief attack on Jefferson was in a book written by Thomas Hazard in 1867 called The Johnny Cake Papers.
 Hazard interviewed Paris Gardiner, who said he was present during the 1796 presidential campaign, when one speaker states that Thomas Jefferson was a mean-spirited son of a half-breed Indian squaw and a Virginia mulatto father."
 An overlapping claim is that, in an 18th-century presidential campaign, someone speaking against Jefferson's candidacy and in favor of that of John Adams accused Jefferson of being "half Injun, half nigger, half Frenchman" and born to a "mulatto father" or slave and "a half-breed Indian squaw", this birth to a mulatto and an Indian allegedly "well-known in the neighbourhood where he was raised" but otherwise unproven.
 These claims are based on damning stories from Jefferson's political opponents and are best understood as race-baiting rather than evidence about his actual lineage.

 The Thomas Jefferson Foundation, which owns and operates Monticello, the major public history site on Jefferson, characterizes Jefferson's parents this way: "His father Peter Jefferson was a successful planter and surveyor and his mother Jane Randolph a member of one of Virginia's most distinguished families."
 They describe the quote in The Johnny Cake Papers as one frequently repeated, but it is attributed in written sources to the 1800 rather than the 1796 election campaign and clearly is one made by political opponents.
 The Johnny Cake Papers were a collection of folk tales published in 1879, not 1867, and only one tale commented on Jefferson.
-Dixon Wecter, in his essay "Thomas Jefferson, The Gentle Radical," discusses various portrayals of Jefferson by his political enemies, and mentions that "the Jonnycake [sic] Papers later burlesqued such caricatures..."
+Dixon Wecter, in his essay "Thomas Jefferson, The Gentle Radical," discusses various portrayals of Jefferson by his political enemies and mentions that "the Jonnycake [sic] Papers later burlesqued such caricatures..."

 Andrew Jackson

 Andrew Jackson referred to an accusation that his "Mother ... [was] held to public scorn as a prostitute who intermarried with a Negro, and [that his] ... eldest brother [was] sold as a slave in Carolina."
 Less specific was a rumor of Jackson having "colored blood", meaning having "Negro" ancestry; this rumor was unproven.
-President Jackson's father was born in Carrickfergus, County Antrim, in current-day Northern Ireland, around 1738.
-Scholars Hendrik Booraem, Robert Remini, and H. W. Brands have agreed he had no black ancestors.
+Jackson's father was born in Carrickfergus, County Antrim, in current-day Northern Ireland, around 1738.
+Hendrik Booraem, Robert Remini, and H. W. Brands have agreed he had no black ancestors.